bucketHaneul/snack-snack/README.md

 </html>
 ```

-2. Wrap your app inside a SnackbarProvider component
+2. Put a SnackbarProvider component by wrapping your components
 ```js
 // App.js